Code-Institute-Submissions/marybees/README.md

 [Javascript Validator](http://beautifytools.com/javascript-validator.php)

 Extensive testing on chromebook during development.
-Heroku app tested on iPhone11 and One Plus 7T Pro mobile phones.
+Heroku app tested on iPhone11, One Plus 7T Pro mobile phones and Ipad 2 tablet.
-Responsiveness was slower on the iPhone.
+Responsiveness was slower on the apple products in terms of website loading and page loading.
-Functionality as expected.
-Same for some of the buttons.
+Functionality as expected and described above.

 Bugs:

 * Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius on both phones.
+Same for some of the buttons.

 * Resolved: Brand name querying - ampersand (&) is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
 Here it is replaced with the word 'and.